goschtl/zope/z3c.securitytool/trunk/src/z3c/securitytool/README.txt

 FOR THE IMPATIENT TO VIEW YOUR SECURITY MATRIX:
   Remember this is a work in progress.

+  1. Add the z3c.securitytool to your install_requires in your
+     setup.py.
-  1. Add the <include package="z3c.securitytool"/> to your site.zcml
+  2. Add the <include package="z3c.securitytool"/> to your site.zcml
-  2. Append the @@vum.html view to any context to view the permission matrix for that context.
+  3. Append the @@vum.html view to any context to view the permission matrix for that context.

   Desired Behavior
   ---------------
   On the page you will be able to select the desired skin from all the available skins on the system.
+On initial load of the securitytool you will only see permissions for IBrowserRequest and your current context.
+The interesting information is when you select the skins.
+  A future release of this tool will offer a selection to view  all information for all skins as well as each skin individually.

-You can also trunkate the results by selecting the permission from the filter select box.
+  You can also truncate the results by selecting the permission from the filter select box.

-  When you click on the "Allow" or "Deny" security tool will explain where these permissions were specified wheather by role, group, or in local context.
+  When you click on the "Allow" or "Deny" security tool will explain where these permissions were specified whether by role, group, or in local context.

-  When you click on a username all the permissions inherited from roles, groups or specifically assigned will be displayed
+  When you click on a user-name all the permissions inherited from roles, groups or specifically assigned will be displayed.

     >>> from pprint import pprint